Grant Opportunities for Adults with Autism: Transition Support

 We reserve the right to refuse requests that are outside of our priority areas.
 All grants will be approved based on availability of funds.
-Autism Society of Central Texas reserves the right to make changes to this application process.
+Autism Society of Texas reserves the right to make changes to this application process.

 Dates and funding maximums for each grant cycle: Each grant cycle will award a maximum of $5,000 dollars.
 The grant committee reserves the right to adjust this amount as funds become available.
 Spring 2017 grant application cycle dates will be posted by 3/1/17, or email us so we can contact you with information!